KnapsackPro/docs.knapsackpro.com/docusaurus/docs/knapsack_pro-ruby/guide/index.md

 For an even faster CI build, switch to [Queue Mode](/ruby/queue-mode/) and [Split by test examples](/ruby/split-by-test-examples/).

-Make sure you check out the *Advanced* and *Use Knapsack Pro with..* pages from the navigation to fine-tune your Knapsack Pro setup.
+Make sure you check out the *Advanced* and *Use Knapsack Pro with...* pages from the navigation to fine-tune your Knapsack Pro setup.

 </ShowIfSearchParam>